ajeeshpu/HTML-Samples/README.md

 HTML-Samples
 ============

-This is a node enabled version of the HTML Sample provided for Durandal 2.0.1.
+This is a node enabled version of the HTML Samples provided for Durandal 2.0.1.
 You may find this here http://durandaljs.com/pages/downloads/

 All copyrights for everything in the public folder are to Bluespire Consulting Inc.